ink-detective/ink-detective.github.io/index.md

 ## Preprocessing

 Using the epigrams, we derived a bigram matrix with probabilities of each letter pair.
 The resulting bigram matrix can be found [here](https://ink-detective.github.io/assets/bigram_matrix.csv).
+The most common bigrams according to our findings were:

+* Α Ι
+* Ο Ν
+* Ω Ν
+* Κ Α
+* Τ Ο

 ## Algorithm